sthalles/sthalles.github.io/_posts/2021-03-20-a-few-words-on-representation-learning.markdown

 Let us take [Bidirectional Encoder Representations from Transformers](#1) or BERT as an example. ***BERT is a deep unsupervised language representation model that learns contextual representations from unstructured text.***
 Context-free models such as [word2vec](#2) and [GloVe](#3) learn word embeddings without taking into consideration the context in which words appear.
-This is a limitation because a lot of words express different meanings depending the context they are used.
+This is a limitation because a lot of words express different meanings depending on the context they are used.
 Words like "bank" for instance, may show up in a financial-related context such as "bank account" or it may be used to describe the edges of a river.
 Differently, BERT learns representations based on the context in which words appear.
-As a result, BERT is able to learn richer semantically meaninnful representations that capture different meanings of words depending on their context.
+As a result, BERT is able to learn richer semantically meaningful representations that capture different meanings of words depending on their context.

 Moreover, BERT is optimized by solving a particular kind of **self-supervised** task that does not require manually annotated data.
 Namely, during training, a percentage of randomly chosen tokens are masked from the input sentence before going through the Transformer encoder.